bonny/WordPress-Simple-History/readme.txt

 - Show [Must Use Plugins](https://developer.wordpress.org/advanced-administration/plugins/mu-plugins/) on the debug page.
 - Add support for showing table size and number of rows for SQLite databases on the debug page.
 - Throw exception if log query has any db errors.
 This should help with debugging since the message often is visible in the log, instead of just dying silently. [#438](https://github.com/bonny/WordPress-Simple-History/issues/438)
+- Log when a plugin failed to update and add reason/error message to the context. [#345](https://github.com/bonny/WordPress-Simple-History/issues/345)
+- Refactoring and code cleanup.

 ### 4.15.1 (April 2024)